AIResearchHub/transformergallery/README.md

 In a multi-head attention layer, the input $X$ gets fed to the multiple heads which use self-attention to produce a unique attention score, $S^{(i)}$, based on their own weights.
 We then concatenate all the $S^{(i)}$ for $i \leq$ the number of heads.
 Lastly, we feed the massive attention matrix through a feed-forward neural network, and, voila, we have just passed through a multi-head attention layer.

 ## Summary
+The Attention Mechanism revolutionized the way neural networks process information, making them more context-aware.
+Drawing parallels from how humans selectively focus on certain aspects of a situation, this mechanism assigns different levels of importance to various input features, thereby enhancing the model's performance in tasks like Machine Translation, Question Answering, and many more.

+The fundamentals of attention revolve around queries, keys, and values – terms borrowed from key-value databases.
+A query surveys the keys in a database, and when a key matches the query, the associated value is returned.
+In the context of attention, the more a key aligns with a query, the more its corresponding value influences the output.

+One advanced form of attention, known as self-attention, has been successfully used in state-of-the-art Transformer models.
+Self-attention, in essence, evaluates the importance of each word in a sentence in relation to every other word, including itself.
+This concept allows models to capture long-range dependencies between words, which greatly improves their understanding of the input text.

 ### Sources:
 https://bi-insider.com/posts/key-value-nosql-databases/#:~:text=A%20key%2Dvalue%20database%20is,be%20queried%20or%20searched%20upon.